For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 According to a 2015 Fast Company article, customers who opt-in can consent to have their data shared with drug and insurance corporations, or even academic labs.
 According to a quote from Matthew Herper’s Forbes article, “23andMe can only scan the genome for known variations,” but their recent partnership with the personal genetics company, Genentech, would like to pay for access to all of the data 23andMe has (that people have consented to, of course).

-Partnerships with these paying corporations and labs have the power to data mine and find patterns in sequences at a cost far cheaper than traditional experiments, but the real cost is privacy.
 The concern is that these pharmaceutical companies, academic labs, and government entities can potentially know more about you on a cellular level than you could ever know about yourself.
 Some feel that this is an overreach as far as big data ethics go.
 It has the potential to be misused on a massive scale.

-10. Microsoft tay bot
+10. Microsoft Tay Bot

 In March 2016, Microsoft released a chatbot named “Tay” on Twitter.
 Tay was meant to talk like a teenager but lasted less than a day after Tay started tweeting hateful and racist content on social media.
 As an artificial intelligence machine, Tay learned how to communicate with people based on who she was talking to.